-All Other Fees- consist of service fees outside of the categories noted above and primarily consist of non-audit due diligence procedures in connection with our mergers and acquisitions.
+All Other Fees- consist of service fees outside of the categories noted above.

-The Board of Directors adopted a pre-approval policy that provides guidelines for the audit, audit-related, tax, and other permissible non-audit services that may be provided by the independent auditors.
+The Board of Directors adopted a pre-approval policy that provides guidelines for the audit, audit-related, tax, and other permissible nonaudit services that may be provided by the independent auditors.
 The policy identifies the guiding principles that must be considered by the Audit Committee in approving services to ensure that the auditors' independence is not impaired.
 Under the policy, the Audit Committee annually, and from time to time, pre-approves the audit engagement fees and terms of all audit and permitted non-audit services to be provided by the independent auditor.